Navigating Your User Research Career

 Leadership in UX research

-As your career progresses, your UX researcher resume swells and you gain expertise, knowledge and confidence, so leadership in UX research is something you can aim for.
+As your career progresses, your UX research career ladder swells and you gain expertise, knowledge and confidence, so leadership in UX research is something you can aim for.

 Moving into roles such as designing and developing UX strategy for your organisation or company as a whole is a possibility.